 This resource is part of a project that recently piloted a the Montessori approach to activities in two planned aged care activity groups in Melbourne.

 The project was funded by the Commonwealth and Victorian Governments under the Home & Community Care Program (HACC) and was led by Dementia Australia Vic.
-Purposeful activities for dementia complements other professional development resources about engaging people with Alzheimer’s disease and other dementias, including the downloadable Relate Motivate Appreciate toolkit.
+Purposeful activities for dementia complements other professional development resources about engaging people with Alzheimer’s disease and other dementias, including the Relate Motivate Appreciate toolkit.
 Purposeful activities for dementia was developed by Dementia Australia VIC for families and aged care staff.

 Purposeful Activities for Dementia offers practical ways that carers – including activity support workers, personal care attendants and other aged care professionals – can work together to engage people living with dementia in purposeful activities at home and in social groups.

 What is Montessori?

 Montessori is one person-centred approach to education and engagement.
 The following video by Dementia Australia VIC explores the way in which Montessori techniques can enrich the lives of people living with dementia.
 Many of the educational activities in the following video are based on this approach.

 The video and reflection resource has been provided for anyone interested in providing people with dementia a range of interesting, encouraging and enriching activities: aged care staff, family carers, activity support workers, personal care attendants in residential and community settings, and people with dementia who want a resource to advocate for purposeful activities.